 - a.
 Violation of any current University regulation or policy that does not stipulate sanctions or procedures for the violations of said regulations. - b.
-Fraud or any action intended for that purpose when completing official documents such as applications for admission, financial aid, employment, and other similar documents. - Alteration, forgery, destruction, or fraudulent use of official documents such as: student files, identification cards and medical certificates, among others. - d.
-Disruption of peace and tranquility in classrooms or in any location of the academic unit with shouts, boisterous or offensive behavior, threats, affronts, fights, defiance, provocations, unnecessary noise from blaring sound systems, motor vehicles or other actions.
+Fraud or any action intended for that purpose when completing official documents such as applications for admission, financial aid, employment, and other similar documents. - c.
+Alteration, forgery, destruction, or fraudulent use of official documents such as student files, identification cards and medical certificates, among others.